Advancing Distributed AC Optimal Power Flow for Integrated Transmission-Distribution Systems: Case Study

 To demonstrate the improvement of the proposed new \acrshort{aladincor}, we compare its convergence behavior with \acrshort{aladinstd}.
 In Cases 1 and 2, as illustrated in \autoref{fig::convergence::case1::alg} and \autoref{fig::convergence::case2::alg}, the second-order correction is first carried out at the 4-th iteration of \acrshort{aladincor}.
-For the smaller Case 1, the second-order correction strategy improves the convergence rate slightly. \changes{However, for the larger Cases 2 and 3, as depicted in \autoref{fig::convergence::case2::alg} and \autoref{fig::convergence::case3::alg}, \acrshort{aladincor} maintains the fast convergence rate and high solution quality, while convergence rate of standard \acrshort{aladin} is slowed down, and it becomes difficult to achieve high accuracy.
-This indicates the scalability and effectiveness of the proposed \acrshort{aladincor} for the nonconvex AC \acrshort{opf} of generic \acrshort{itd} systems with complex topology.}
+While the impact in the smaller Case 1 is modest, larger Cases 2 and 3, depicted in \autoref{fig::convergence::case2::alg} and \autoref{fig::convergence::case3::alg}, demonstrate significant improvements in convergence rate and solution accuracy using \acrshort{aladincor}.
+This highlights the scalability and effectiveness of the proposed \acrshort{aladincor} for the nonconvex AC \acrshort{opf} of \acrshort{itd} systems.

-\autoref{fig::convergence::case2::coordinator} illustrates the quality of the primal-dual iterates $(z^+,\lambda^+)$ for \acrshort{aladinstd} and \acrshort{aladincor}.
-The comparison is presented in terms of the gap of the exact penalty function, the deviation of the primal-dual iterates to the local optimizer respectively, and the violation of the active constraint. \autoref{tb::correction::violation} displays the solution gap, violations of the consensus constraint, and the active constraint at iterates $\zqp$ and $\zsoc$ at the $4$-th iteration.
-At the $4$-th iteration, the coupled \acrshort{qp} step $\zqp$ leads to the increase in the merit function~\eqref{eq::merit} and significant violation of the constraints~\eqref{ineq::nonlinear}.
-Consequently, the second-order correction implemented in \acrshort{aladincor} is executed, and the primal-dual iterates $(z^+,\lambda^+)$ are updated by re-solving the equivalent linear system~\eqref{eq::soc::lp}.
-As a result, the objective $f(z^+)$ is improved, and the violation of the active constraints $\psi(h^\textrm{act}(z^+))$ is reduced, as shown in~\autoref{tb::global::step}.
-Compared with \acrshort{aladinstd}, the damping in the following iterations would be avoided.
-A more detailed comparison between \acrshort{aladinstd} and \acrshort{aladincor} is summarized in \autoref{TB::numerical-result}.
+For Case 2, a more detailed quality comparison of the primal-dual iterates $(z^+,\lambda^+)$ between \acrshort{aladinstd} and \acrshort{aladincor} is presented in~\autoref{fig::convergence::case2::coordinator}.
+The comparison includes the gap of the exact penalty function, the deviation of the primal-dual iterates to the local optimizer respectively, and the violation of the active constraint.
+At the $4$-th iteration, the correction step is first activated due to the increase in the merit function~\eqref{eq::merit} and significant violation of the constraints~\eqref{ineq::nonlinear} as shown in \autoref{fig::convergence::case2::coordinator}.
+This results in considerable improvement in the objective values and constraint violation, as displayed in \autoref{tb::correction::violation}, contrasting with the damping observed in subsequent iterations of \acrshort{aladinstd}.
+A comprehensive comparison of algorithm performance is provided in \autoref{TB::numerical-result}.

-The trade-off for the second-order correction strategy is the computing time of the additional step~\ref{alg::aladin::s5}.
-As displayed in~\autoref{tb::tradeoff}, the second-order correction is only executed in a few iterations, and the corresponding computing time $t^\textsc{soc}$ is negligible (around $5\%$ compared with total computing time) because the corrected step can be obtained by re-solving the equivalent linear system~\eqref{eq::soc::lp}.